the-urlist/backend-csharp/README.md

 ![postman](docs/postman_localhost.png)

 * Run `Save Bundle` to add some data to Cosmos DB.
+The structure (collection, documents, etc.) in the database will be created for you if it does not exsist yet.
 Next run `Get bundle for vanity url` to retrieve the entry you just created.

 If everything was setup correctly, your should see a response that resembles the following.